-If you are making a claim for your daughter to be considered under Special Provisions, please read carefully the information given in the relevant sections below and act accordingly.
+If you are making a claim for your daughter to be considered under Special Circumstances or Special Provisions, please read carefully the information given in the relevant sections below and act accordingly.

 RESPECTIVE FUNCTIONS OF THE BOARD OF GOVERNORS AND PRINCIPAL IN RELATION TO ADMISSIONS TO THE SCHOOL

-The Admissions Criteria set out below have been drawn up and approved by the Board of Governors; their application has been delegated to the Principal.
+The Admissions Criteria given below have been drawn up and approved by the Board of Governors; their application has been delegated to the Principal.

 Strathearn will not use as a criterion the position of preference given to the School by the applicant on the Transfer Application.
 Therefore, a girl who has listed Strathearn as a second or subsequent preference school will be considered in the same way as those who have placed Strathearn first on the list.